AnuragChaudhary2082/CPU-Turbo-Booster/README.md

-# CPU-Turbo-Booster
-A professional Windows optimizer with a custom GUI to boost CPU and clear RAM.
+# CPU + MEMORY TURBO BOOSTER
+**Developed by A.N.G Anurag**

+This tool optimizes Windows performance by:
+* Activating the High-Performance power plan.
+* Triggering Memory Garbage Collection.
+* Providing a clean, easy-to-use GUI.

+### How to use:
+1. Download both `optimize.ps1` and `launch.vbs`.
+2. Right-click `launch.vbs` and run it.